 THE DIFFERENT FINISHES:

-• FIEBING'S RESOLENE : THE most used finish.
+- RESOLENE FROM FIEBING'S : THE most used finish.
 It prevents the leather from fading and protects it from bad weather.
 It is a thin, flexible, slightly shiny and waterproof varnish.
 Be careful, this varnish must be applied in a thin layer otherwise it risks cracking in the fold areas and creating bubbles.
-Perfect for bags and shoes.
+This dye is perfect for shoes and bags.

 Image translated by Deco Cuir and produced by Fiebing's.